daanvdk/duunbox/README.md

-# Cumbiate
+# Düünbox
-This is an application that provides an interface for playing the card game Cumbia.
+This is an application that provides an interface for playing some simple games online.

 ## Development
 Running the application locally requires you to have Docker Compose installed.